The Neilston WebCam

 The weather information is obtained from a Davis automatic weather station.
 This interfaces to the PC via a serial link.
 The program used to collect data is Weather Display, it has just about every option anybody is likely to want, in fact maybe just too many.
 Weather Display uploads data via FTP to the web site every 15 minutes and also to Wunderground.
 Wunderground stores all the data and produces nice graphs of the weather conditions since I started uploading them.
 There is also an option to view real time weather data.
 This means you connect directly to the web server running here and you can watch the data change every few seconds as it receives it from the weather station.

-Everything runs on an old Quad Core PC.
-I finally updated it to Windows 10 having run Windows 7 and XP before that for many years.
-The change from Windows 7 to 10 was less traumatic than going from XP to 7 since some old hardware didn't have drivers available for windows 7.
-The disadvatage of Windows 10 is that it forces you to update to the latest version once a year, so there is always a risk that older hardware or software will stop working at some point.
+Everything runs on an old Quad Core PC running Windows 10.
 Since the PC is only running a few applications it quite happily runs away on its own for weeks without any intervention.
 The most commond reason for a re-boot is a Microsoft security patch.